AlexisD02/Student-s-Union-Shop/README.md

 #### By _**Alexis Demetriou**_

-#### _Online store (E-Shop) - a site that sells goods via the Internet.
+#### _Online store (E-Shop) - a site that sells goods via the website.
 This website allows the shopper to browse the firm's range of products and services, view product photos or images, and view product pricing information.
 Customers can shop online using a variety of computers and devices, including desktops, laptops, tablets, and smartphones._

 ## Technologies Used